 All your names and surnames must appear just like on your passport details.
 One error and you will be refused entry to the Russian Federation.
 Simple as that.

-Correct the mistakes if thee are, agree to the the terms and conditions, then click “Pay”
+Correct the mistakes if there are, agree to the the terms and conditions, then click “Pay”

 You will land on the order summary payment page.

-The e-visa price is 195AED or 374CYN, which is 53US$ and 50€ at the time of writing.
+The e-Visa price is 195AED or 374CYN, which is US$53 and 50€ at the time of writing.
 I’ve had 2 different payment process when I’ve tried both times.

 Click “Proceed to the payment”